Best For

 Amenities & Features

-Useful planning notes tied to this listing include: Start early in the day to enjoy solitude and have ample time to explore the Bud Ogle Cabin extension and connect to other trails like Mt.
+Visitors most often point to Scenic and peaceful hike with beautiful forest and river views, Well-maintained trail with smooth old roadbed sections and easy rock hops at branch crossings, and Historic sites along the trail, including Bud Ogle Cabin and remnants of old structures.
+Start early in the day to enjoy solitude and have ample time to explore the Bud Ogle Cabin extension and connect to other trails like Mt.
 LeConte.

 Best Times to Visit Old Sugarlands Trail Trailhead